sfc-gh-sehrlich1/sfquickstarts/site/sfguides/src/loadtesting_jmeter/loadtesting_jmeter.md

 In this session we will cover how to perform load testing for your Data application workload using Jmeter.
 Many organizations want to make sure their application or service can handle many users and many queries concurrently, with as little wait time as possible.
 This guide will walk you through how you set up robust and accurate test to mimic a user experience.

 ### A word of caution
-We encoruage customers to set up an additional account with the STANDARD edition to make sure you reducing as much cost as possible when doing tesing

 > aside positive
 >